A Local’s Guide To Short Term Accommodation in Singapore – 2021

 Over three months

 The most pocket-friendly choice would be a shared flat.
-Sites such as RoomGo and Facebook groups including FindYourRoomInSG, Flats & Flatmates in Singapore, Room Rent/ Roomate in Singapore post new listings daily so you can find the latest availabilities in the market.
+Search sites for short term room rental in Singapore such as RoomGo and Facebook groups including FindYourRoomInSG, Flats & Flatmates in Singapore, Room Rent/ Roomate in Singapore post new listings daily so you can find the latest availabilities in the market.
 If you’re looking to rent anything else, these are the sites to visit: 99.co, PropertyGuru, RentinSingapore, Gumtree, Facebook Marketplace and Carousell.

 4. Tips for success